-typical street tree zone and would serve as a to between vehicular traffic and bicycle/pedestria traffic.
-The second design goal was to provide a additional connection from the northern portic of the study area to the Crabtree Creek Park and Greenway.
-The new Industrial Drive would feat protected bike lanes on each side of the road th would connect to the greenway.
+The redesign of Industrial Drive achieves two goals.
+The first is to manage stormwater more effectively across the area and reduce strain on Crabtree Creek.
+This is accomplished by the inclusion of large planting zones devoted to green infrastructure.
+These planting zones are wider than the typical minimum planting zone included with new streets.
+These zones would replace the typical street tree zone and would serve as a buffer between vehicular traffic and bicycle/pedestrian traffic.
+The second design goal was to provide an additional connection from the northern portions of the study area to the Crabtree Creek Park and Greenway.
+The new Industrial Drive would feature protected bike lanes on each side of the road that would connect to the greenway.